manidanesh/UCI_HomeWork_Mani/Excel-Challenge/Readme.md

 * Trend of campaign results from Jan to Dec.
 * Outcome analysis based on the defined goal.

+## Method Used
+* Conditional Formating
+* Data Conversion between Date an Unix TimeStamp in Excel
+* Data Visualization in Excel

 - - -
 Mani Danesh, Sep 2020.